 Completed in 1869 with the driving of the famous "Golden Spike" at Promontory Point, Utah, the Transcontinental Railroad revolutionized transportation across the United States and opened up the West for increased commerce, industry and tourism.
 The Smithsonian Institution Libraries has digitized several volumes of primary source material related to the Transcontinental Railroad.

 The Smithsonian Center for Learning and Digital Access created the Smithsonian Learning Lab to inspire the discovery and creative use of its rich digital materials.
 By encouraging users to create and share personalized collections of Smithsonian assets and user-generated resources, the Learning Lab aspires to build a global community of learners who are passionate about adding to and bringing to light new knowledge, ideas, and insight.
 There have been four user-created Learning Lab Collections focused on the Transcontinental Railroad.

 Smithsonian Affiliates Initiatives

-Smithsonian Institution Affiliates across the country are staging exhibits and holding events to commemorate the 150th anniversary of the completion of the Transcontinental Railroad.
+Smithsonian Institution Affiliates across the country are staging exhibits and holding events to commemorate the 150th annivaersary of the completion of the Transcontinental Railroad.